christophergandrud/FedChangePointNote/README.md

 ## Replication

-The [paper](FedChangePointNote/paper/ChangePointCongFed.pdf) and analyses can be completely reproduced using the files in this repository.
+The *[paper](FedChangePointNote/paper/ChangePointCongFed.pdf)* and analyses can be completely reproduced using the files in this repository.

 Us the *[paper/source/MainAnalysis_Figures.R](paper/source/MainAnalysis_Figures.R)* source file to reproduce all of the change point analyses and recreate the figures in the paper.

 All of the data used in the paper can be found in *[paper/data](paper/data)*.
+The most raw form of Congressional testimony data, including links to transcript PDFs and websites can be found in *[paper/data/builder/components/TestimonyRecords.csv]*.

 A comparison of the Congressional hearing-based scrutiny indicators and previously used bill count measures can be found in *[paper/data/Bills/README.md](paper/data/Bills/README.md)*.